voschezang/coding-handbook/quotes.md

         * This is more *agile* than increasing parallelization and batch sizes.
         * Remove any bottlenecks that stand in the way of this vision.
         * Finish the current tasks before starting new ones.
-    * Minimize the number of batching steps and minimize waste in between.
+    * Minimize the number of handovers.
 Optimize the process such that it requires minimal inventory.
     * Measure and visualize both lead-time and lead-time-per-task.
 * Take calculated risks, experiment, make mistakes (notice mistakes) and learn from them.
   * Learn early.
 Goto [production](https://martinfowler.com/bliki/CanaryRelease.html?ref=wellarchitected) & collect (user-)feedback ASAP.
 Failure enables success.